Alcohol consumption, related costs and harms

 The 2015 survey also showed some positive trends when it comes to alcohol consumption among Irish children, particularly declines in heavy episodic drinking and drunkenness from the 2011 survey.

 - Alcohol causes over 1000 deaths a year in Ireland, or 3 deaths a day.

 - One in four deaths of young men aged 15-39 in Ireland is due to alcohol.6

 Illness and injury:

-- The harmful use of alcohol is a causal factor in more than 200 disease and injury conditions, according to the World Health Organisation, such as liver cirrhosis, heart disease and cancer.
+- The harmful use of alcohol is a causal factor in more than 200 disease and injury conditions, according to the World Health Organisation, such as liver cirrhosis, heart disease

 - Liver disease rates are increasing rapidly in Ireland and the greatest level of increase is among 15-to-34-year-olds, who historically had the lowest rates of liver disease.

 - 900 people in Ireland are diagnosed with alcohol-related cancers and around 500 people die from these diseases every year.

 - Alcohol is a factor in one in four traumatic brain injuries.

 - Alcohol is a factor in half of all suicides in Ireland.